drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 ![](media\image5.emf){width="4.226890857392826in"
 height="3.1665168416447944in"}

 Fig. 8.
-The solar spectral irradiance on Fresnel lens and spectral response of the PV [30](#_ENREF_30)\[\].
+The solar spectral irradiance on the Fresnel lens and spectral response of the PV [30](#_ENREF_30)\[\].

 +-----------------------------------------------+---------------------+